Cloud Setup

 Amazon Web Services (AWS)

-The Amazon Elastic Compute Cloud service is another perfect fit for on-demand load testing.
+The Amazon Elastic Compute Cloud service is another excellent fit for on-demand load testing.
 XLT tests can easily be run from EC2 instances.
-But without a helpful tool, starting and stopping multiple machines as well configuring the mastercontroller properties is a lot of work.
+However, without a helpful tool, starting and stopping multiple machines and configuring master controller properties is a lot of work.
 XLT comes with a simple command line tool that simplifies the handling of Amazon EC2 instances: the ec2_admin.
 It provides the following functionality:

 • start new instances